 This invasive shrub spreads readily and quickly forming monoculture stands, shading out and outcompeting natives for light and resources.
 With its rapid growth habit, additional financial burdens are created by the spread of this vegetation into walking paths, sidewalks and streets.
 Thereby requiring significant annual expenditures to remediate obstructions.
 This impact is present in park district properties, forest preserves, City rights-of way, and private property.

-Buckthorn can also cause seriously detrimental consequences in our ravines and bluff where limiting the growth of deep rooted natives can compromise structural stability within the landscape.
-Recognizing the threat posed by invasive species (such as Buckthorn, Honeysuckle, garlic mustard, Japanese Knotweed, etc...) groups such as the Park district of Highland Park, The Friends of the Green Bay Trail, Lake County/Cook County Forest Preserve Districts, have sought to eliminate invasive species from their public lands.
+Buckthorn can also cause seriously detrimental consequences in our ravines and bluff where limiting the growth of deep rooted natives can compromise structural stability of steep slopes.
+Recognizing the threat posed by invasive species (such as Buckthorn, Honeysuckle, garlic mustard, Japanese Knotweed, etc...) groups such as the Park District of Highland Park, The Friends of the Green Bay Trail, and Lake County/Cook County Forest Preserve Districts have sought to eliminate invasive species from their public lands.

 In 2017, Highland Park received a ComEd Green Region grant to create pollinator friendly habitat along the McClory Bike Trail.
-Removal of invasive Buckthorn, Honeysuckle, and Norway Maple began that Autumn.
-Beginning in May 2018 and continuing in 2019, City and Park District Staff along with volunteers from Northwood Middle School and Highland Park High School have installed plugs, shrubs, and trees across two acres of the bike trail.
+Removal of invasive Buckthorn, Honeysuckle, and Norway Maple began Autumn 2017.
+Planting began Spring 2018 and still occurs each Spring and Autumn.
+City and Park District staff along with volunteers from Northwood Middle School and Highland Park High School have installed plugs, shrubs, and trees across two acres of the bike trail.
+A plan is being prepared to extend this effort to all 30 acres of public land adjacent to the bike trail.

 For more information on this project or to volunteer at an upcoming event, please contact the Forestry Section at 847.432.0807.